brianwisti/trilium-basic-themes/README.md

 ![trilium with basic dark mode theme](./basic-theme-dark.jpg)

+A few specific adjustments for my ADHD brain: it sets colors for italic and bold text, and uses [Atkinson Hyperlegible](https://brailleinstitute.org/freefont) if you have it on your system.

 ## Setup

 I am using the stable release of Trilium — currently 0.60.4 — so who knows if this theme will work in the beta?
 Heck, I only just got it working more or less for me personally.